pownby/advent-of-code-2024/README.md

 - The above doesn't work with empty lists
 - Sort lists of classes by parameter (again, lambda)
 - list.remove (how has this not come up before?)

+### Day 10
+- This one seemed much easier than Day 9.
+Maybe because I'm already familiar with grid traversal and recursion, but not tricks that would have helped yesterday?
+Either way, this one went pretty fast.
+- Tuples (in Sets!)